 Fixed indicators are always shown and notify about the following:

-- - the interface has implementations and you can navigate to these implementations.
+The interface or the interface member has implementations; you can navigate to these implementations.

-- - the type is overridden elsewhere and you can navigate to these overrides.
+The class has derived classes or the class member is overridden elsewhere; you can navigate to these inheritors and overrides.

-- - the member implements an interface method and and you can navigate to it.
+The member implements an interface member that has a default implementation and you can navigate to it.

-Caret-sensitive indicators show up as soon as you set the caret to a specific place in the code and suggest one or more actions that may be helpful at this place.
+Caret-sensitive indicators show up as soon as you place the caret to a specific place in the code and suggest one or more actions that may be helpful at this place.

 Most of the time JetBrains Rider can indicate several actions at your caret position and therefore often an indicator of a specific action with a higher priority hides several more actions with lower priority.